 Enhanced Directional Multi-Gigabit (EDMG) secure ranging physical layer (PHY) protocol data unit (PPDU): An EDMG single user (SU) PPDU that contains Secure training (TRN) subfields in the training (TRN) field to enable secure ranging with physical layer (PHY) level security. (#2020, #1486)

+HE-LTF repetitions: multiple transmissions of HE-LTF symbols in an HE Ranging NDP or HE TB Ranging NDP, where an HE-LTF repetition value of 1 indicates no repetitions, and, e.g., a value of 2 or 3 would indicate twice or three times as many HE-LTF symbols respectively.

 LMR frame: A Location Measurement Report frame.

 non-TB ranging: A ranging measurement procedure that uses NDP, and is not initiated by a Ranging Trigger frame.(#3482)